-In the tonalpohualli, the sacred Aztec calendar, this day (Saturday, March 2, 2013) is:
+In the tonalpohualli, the sacred Aztec calendar, Saturday March 2, 2013 is:

 The thirteen day period (trecena) that starts with day 1-Ehecatl (Wind) is ruled by Chantico.
 The 13 days of this trecena are governed by the elemental intent of the divine Whirlwind: to create chaos out of order.
 Order and reason outlive their purpose and must be replaced by the potential for new, unexpected, unpredictable, change.
 It is precisely in the heart of order that the lightningbolt strikes.
 These are 13 days of instability and insecurity.
 The warrior prefers to have no relationships if the only alternative is to have bad relationships: thievery abounds and no treasure of the heart is safe.
 These are good days to be in the vanguard; bad days to be encamped behind the front.

 Nahuatl, the language of the Aztecs, often combines two terms to create a metaphoric expression (difrasismo).
 Examples are 'atl-tepetl' ('water, hill') for the concept of a settlement, or 'atl-tlachinolli' (water, fire) for the concept of war.